s-t-u-t-z/JAMF-Scripts/Install_macOS_Updates/README.md

 <h1>Install macOS Updates</h1>

-This script will do the following:<br>
-- This script has the following features:  <br>
+This script has the following features:<br>
 - Installs all available software updates.<br>
 - If there ARE software updates it will inform the user which updates will be installed.<br>
 - If there are NO updates available, the script will just exit without notifying the user. <br>